api3dao/vitepress-docs/docs/reference/dapis/understand/self-funded.md

 For Self-funded dAPIs, A single data provider is running its own Airnode and Airseeker and the dAPIs are pointed to it's own `beaconIds`.
-Anyone who decides to fund a self-funded dAPI will be funding the the data provider's underlying `beaconId` and their wallet that the dAPI is mapped towards.
+Anyone who decides to fund a self-funded dAPI will be funding the the data provider's underlying `beaconId` and their Sponsor wallets.

 ## Provider for Self-funded dAPIs